Thanksgiving and Black Friday are only a couple of weeks away, which

 means that grocery stores and malls around the country will soon be filled with anxious holiday shoppers.
 Holiday shopping is a pain for many of us, but it can also be dangerous for children and families.
 KID is here to make sure that you have one less thing to worry about during this hectic holiday season.

 Thousands of children end up in the emergency room each year for shopping cart related injuries.
-Please follow these safety tips from Safer America and the American Academy of Pediatrics to insure that your family has a safe and happy holiday season.
+Please follow these safety tips from the American Academy of Pediatrics to ensure that your family has a safe and happy holiday season.

 - Find alternatives to placing your children in shopping carts, such as using a stroller, wagon, or baby carrier.